marczaku/204-cpp-oop/01-classes/README.md

   - So, if you wanted your `string` class to be able to hold any string without the user providing a `maxLength`...
   - ...you would have to implement something like a List / DynamicArray in C#
   - which automatically resizes as new elements are added
+  - This means that you create a new buffer, copy the contents from the old to the new buffer and delete the old buffer

 ### Example Usage
 ```c++